AtharvaMahamuni/JavaScript/README.md

 # JavaScript
-This is the repository of JavaScript Course I am taking from youtuber Hitesh Choudhary.
+This is repositroy of javascript which I am learning from various resources.